freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### March 11, 2021
+1. freeCodeCamp just published a free 25-hour Database Systems course from a Cornell University database instructor.
+You'll learn SQL, Relational Database Design, Distributed Data Processing, NoSQL, and more.
+(25 hour YouTube course): https://www.freecodecamp.org/news/watch-a-cornell-university-database-course-for-free/

+2. We also published a full-length book that will teach you Python basics.
+This beginner's handbook includes hundreds of Python syntax examples.
+You can bookmark it and read it in your browser, or download a PDF version. (full book): https://www.freecodecamp.org/news/the-python-handbook/

+3. And I swear I'm not trying to overload you, but we also published a 6-hour course on how to configure and operate Linux servers.
+If you want to become a SysAdmin or DevOps, this should give your server skills a big boost.
+(6 hour YouTube course): https://www.freecodecamp.org/news/linux-server-course-system-configuration-and-operation/

+4. For some lighter reading, Jacob went way back in time to look at the first commit to the Git project's codebase.
+You can learn some C fundamentals by reading Linus Torvalds' original code, which now underpins the world's most widely-used version control system.
+(25 minute read): https://www.freecodecamp.org/news/boost-programming-skills-read-git-code/

+5. And since you just finished reading that Python book – you did finish reading it, didn't you? 🙂 – why not learn how to use Python's powerful Flask Web Development Framework.
+You can code along at home and build your own ecommerce website.
+(6 hour YouTube course): https://www.freecodecamp.org/news/learn-the-flask-python-web-framework-by-building-a-market-platform/

+I've got a full curriculum outline ready for you, with tons of data science and machine learning projects all mapped out.
+If you haven't already, take a moment to read this.
+You can become a part of this as well: https://www.freecodecamp.org/news/building-a-data-science-curriculum-with-advanced-math-and-machine-learning/

+Quote of the Week: *"You can have data without information.
+But you cannot have information without data."* – Daniel Keys Moran

 ### March 4, 2021
 1. Learn the basics of AWS.
 You'll get hands-on practice with cloud servers, databases, file storage, automation tools – and even Docker and serverless tools.
 There are no prerequisites.
 You just need to block out a few hours to sit down and learn.
 (5 hour YouTube course): https://www.freecodecamp.org/news/learn-the-basics-of-amazon-web-services/